Zhong-Lab-UCSD/MapSilverSeqDataWithExceRpt/README.md

 ## Report
 `reportSilverSeq.py` is needed for this module.

-Put all exceRpt output subdirectories under a same directory for example `/path/silverSeq/excerptOutput/` so that the directory architerture will look like
+If you have mapping results of multiple silver-seq libraries, put all exceRpt output subdirectories under a same directory for example `/path/silverSeq/excerptOutput/` so that the directory architerture will look like
 <pre><code>
 /path/silverSeq/excerptOutput/
            --sample1/